CTSRD-CHERI/morello-early-performance-results/src/performance-methodology/abis-code-generation-and-compilation.md

 despite being used as integers in branch instructions, retaining the in-memory footprint essential to analyzing pure-capability performance overheads.

-Using the Benchmark ABI requires a mildly patched kernel and recompilation of code to use the new branching behavior.
+Using the Benchmark ABI requires recompilation of code to use the new branching behavior and at least CheriBSD 23.11.
-To support dynamically linked code, the Benchmark ABI also requires minor changes to the run-time linker.
-We intend to provide this feature in the next release of CheriBSD for third-party use in performance measurement.
 It is important to note that the Benchmark ABI should not be used for security analysis and experimentation, as its protections are intentionally reduced to facilitate performance analysis and modeling.